-Pre-Occupation Condition: The development hereby permitted shall be undertaken in full accordance with the water neutrality strategy (Water Neutrality Statement prepared by ).
+Pre-Occupation Condition: The development hereby permitted shall be undertaken in full accordance with the water neutrality strategy (Water Neutrality Statement prepared by Phil Rowe received on 27.07.2023).
 The dwelling hereby permitted shall not be first occupied until evidence has been submitted to and been approved in writing by the Local Planning Authority that the approved water neutrality strategy has been implemented in full.
 The evidence shall include the specification of fittings and appliances used, evidence of their installation, evidence they meet the required water consumption flow rates, and evidence of the installation and connection of the rainwater harvesting system and appropriate storage tanks to provide a minimum 35 days storage capacity.
 The installed measures shall be retained and operated as such at all times thereafter.